Stefano Fiore: Later career

 In the summer of 2007, he failed to find a club at which to settle, until 22 August, when he signed a 1-year contract with Mantova of Serie B, which he last experienced in 1997.

-Successively, Fiore did not play for any team during the 2008–09, but in September 2009 he finally made his comeback into active football, agreeing a three-year contract with hometown club Cosenza, in the third-tier Lega Pro Prima Divisione, where he remained until his retirement in 2011.
+Successively, Fiore did not play for any team during the 2008–09 season, but in September 2009, he finally made his comeback into active football, agreeing a three-year contract with hometown club Cosenza, in the third-tier Lega Pro Prima Divisione, where he remained until his retirement in 2011.